 Figure 5-2 shows the two basic starting positions for the recommended 18-point calibration pattern.
+Starting with the SeaTRAX as shown on the left in Note: While the SeaTRAX is shown removed from the host system, the Accelerometer Calibration may be performed with the SeaTRAX mounted in the host system.

-Starting with the SeaTRAX as shown on the left in Figure 5-2, rotate the device about its z axis such that it sits on each of its 4 edges, taking one calibration sample on each edge.
+Figure 5-2, rotate the device about its z axis such that it sits on each of its 4 edges, taking one calibration sample on each edge.
 Then place the SeaTRAX flat on the surface and take a calibration sample, then flip it over (roll it 180°) and take another sample.
 Next, starting with the SeaTRAX as shown on the right, take a calibration point with it being vertical (0°).
 Now tilt the SeaTRAX back 45° and take another calibration point (+45°), then tilt the device forward 45° and take another calibration point (-45°).
 Repeat this 3-point calibration process for the SeaTRAX with it resting on each of its 4 corners.
 Note that it is possible to perform an Accelerometer Calibration with as few as 12 sample points, although it generally is more difficult to obtain a good calibration with just 12 sample points.
 Also, the maximum number of calibration points is 18.